 Why does the Museum have tickets?

 During the spring and summer months, we often have more visitors than can safely fit in the exhibition space.
 These timed tickets prevent the Museum from exceeding the capacity of our exhibitions and provide you with a comfortable experience.
+Tickets allow Museum visitors to enter the Permanent Exhibition at the time on the ticket or up to one hour later.

 Are tickets free?